 the heaviest of burdens crushes us, we sink beneath it, it pins us to the ground.
 But … the heavier the burden, the closer our lives come to the earth, the more real and truthful they become.
 Conversely, the absolute absence of a burden causes a man to be lighter than air, to soar into the heights, take leave of the earth and his earthly being, and become only half real, his movements as free as they are insignificant.[iii]

-The problem with the light life is that its meaninglessness.
+The problem is that the light life is meaninglessness.
 If everything happens only once, it might as well not have happened at all.
-In response, all one can do is live for beauty and pleasure.
-Yet, paradoxically, we find the insignificance of our lives unbearable—the unbearable lightness of being.
-If life lacks objective meaning, nihilism beckons, unless we act as if our actions eternally recur.
-But then the heaviness of our actions and choices crushes us under their weight.
+In response, all we can do is live for beauty and pleasure.
+Yet, we find the insignificance of our lives unbearable—the unbearable lightness of being.
+But if we act as if our actions eternally recur, then the heaviness of our actions and choices crushes us under their weight.

-Despite these conundrums the main characters in his novel who embrace the heaviness of life and love die happy, while those who live lightly suffer the unbearable lightness of being.
+Despite these conundrums, the main characters in the novel who embrace the heaviness of life and love die happy, while those who live lightly suffer the unbearable lightness of being.
 This suggests that heaviness is better after all.
-Still nothing is eternal for Kundera, and if there were, our lives and choices would be too burdensome.
+Still, nothing is eternal for Kundera, and if there were eternal ramifications the followed from our choices, our lives would be too burdensome.
 Perhaps the fact that some of his characters find love is enough, but nothing matters ultimately.
 In the end nihilism is, for conscious beings, both true and unbearable.
 A heavy life crushes us; a light life is unbearable.

-As for me, I think we ought to consider life significant, but not too significant; light but not too light.
-Here it is in simple form.
+Perhaps the best we can do is to consider life significant, but not too significant; light but not too light.
+Here is this idea in a simple form.